Coleman disputes latest missed drug test, fears suspension

 The 24-year-old American sprinter detailed his latest missed drug test Tuesday in a long post on his Twitter account.
 He said the Dec.
 9 test was his third infraction in a 12-month period, which could result in a suspension.
 He also missed a test on Jan.
 16, 2019, and another on April 26, 2019, due to a filing failure.

 Coleman is a favorite for Olympic gold in the 100-meter dash heading into the Tokyo Games that have been postponed to next summer due to the coronavirus pandemic.
-He said in his post he’s been appealing the latest missed test for six months with the Athletics Integrity Unit.
+He said in his post he’s been appealing the latest missed test for six months with the Athletics Integrity Unit, which runs the anti-doping program for World Athletics.
 He explained there was no record of anyone coming to his place and that if he had been called he was five minutes away at a mall Christmas shopping.

 Along with his post, Coleman attached a copy of his “Unsuccessful Attempt Report.”
 In the additional comments section on the form, it was written that “multiple, loud knocks were made every 10 minutes for the entire hour.”
 The person said the doorbell was also pressed but “we could not hear a ring inside so unclear if it was in operation.”
 It also said, “no phone call was made per client instructions.”